naman2304/notes/ddia.md

 Standardised encodings can be written and read by many programming languages.

 JSON, XML, and CSV are human-readable (**textual**) and popular specially as data interchange formats, but they have some subtle problems:
-* Ambiguity around the encoding of numbers (numbers and strings are indistinguishable in XML and CSV), dealing with large numbers and precision problems with floating numbers.
+* Ambiguity around the encoding of numbers (numbers and strings are indistinguishable in XML and CSV), dealing with large numbers and precision problems with floating numbers (in JSON)
 * Support of Unicode character strings, but no support for binary strings.
 People get around this by encoding binary data as Base64, which increases the data size by 33%.
 * There is "optional" schema support for both JSON and XML
 * CSV does not have any schema, and is quite a vague format (what happens if a value contains a comma or a newline character?)
+* Not compact!

 #### Binary encoding